 Using SFC and DISM to Repair Windows

-This tip is for Windows 10 (all versions).
+This tip is for Windows 10 and Windows 11.

 We’ve covered how to use SFC (System File Checker) to check your Windows PC for missing or corrupted Windows System Files several times before.
 But today, we’re going to take it one step further.
 We’re going to show you how to use SFC and DISM (Deployment Image Servicing and Management) one after the other, to repair or replace corrupted, damaged or missing Windows System Files that may be causing problems with your computer or with Windows update.

 We’ll start by running SFC (System File Checker) to check Windows System Files.

 **And before you do this… you should know that if you’re using Windows 7 games or if you’re running Windows 7 Games, Windows Mail or Outlook Express on Windows 10, SFC will break them.
 Since those programs were not made for Windows 10, SFC will identify and remove them as corrupted/damaged Windows System Files.
 So, if you’re using Windows Mail, Outlook Express, or Windows 7 Games on your Windows 10 PC, they will not work after you run System File Checker – you’ll need to go through whatever installation process you did in the first place to get them working again**